jeremychauvet/aws-social-manager/lambda/functions/twitter-get-user-data/README.md

 ## Output

-Output given when using command `make test-get-user-data` (lambda/functions/)
+Output given when using command `make test-get-user-data` (Makefile located in lambda/functions/)

 ```json
 {